Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Discussion and Numerical investigation

 Lastly, we present \cref{fig:vsPpplot}, which shows the momentum broadening distributions for $(\mathrm{GLV})_{\mathrm{SUB}}$, $(\mathrm{GLV}+\mathrm{APL})$, and $(\mathrm{GLV}+\mathrm{APL})_{\mathrm{SUB}}$ as functions of $P^+$, with the system size held fixed.
 The exchanged transverse momentum $\pperp$ has been numerically integrated over the range specified in \cref{eq:pperprange}.

 We observe that the $(\mathrm{GLV}+\mathrm{APL})$ result lies below the GLV curve, indicating a reduction in momentum broadening when the APL correction is included.
-In contrast, the inclusion of sub-eikonal corrections enhances momentum broadening: $(\mathrm{GLV})_{\mathrm{SUB}}$ lies above the GLV result for all values of $P^+$.
-These trends demonstrate that while the APL correction suppresses momentum broadening, the sub-eikonal correction has the opposite effect.
+In contrast, the inclusion of sub-Regge kinematical corrections enhances momentum broadening: $(\mathrm{GLV})_{\mathrm{SUB}}$ lies above the GLV result for all values of $P^+$.
+These trends demonstrate that while the APL correction suppresses momentum broadening, the sub-Regge kinematical correction has the opposite effect.

-A key result is that when both corrections are included, the sub-eikonal contribution partially mitigates the suppression induced by the APL correction.
-This is reflected in the fact that $(\mathrm{GLV}+\mathrm{APL})_{\mathrm{SUB}}$ lies above $(\mathrm{GLV}+\mathrm{APL})$ for all $P^+$.This behavior is consistent with the trends observed in \cref{fig:Distribution} and lends additional support to the view that sub-eikonal corrections may help alleviate the large negative contributions at high energies reported in \cite{Kolbe:2015rvk}.
+A key result is that when both corrections are included, the sub-Regge kinematical contribution partially mitigates the suppression induced by the APL correction.
+This is reflected in the fact that $(\mathrm{GLV}+\mathrm{APL})_{\mathrm{SUB}}$ lies above $(\mathrm{GLV}+\mathrm{APL})$ for all $P^+$.This behavior is consistent with the trends observed in \cref{fig:Distribution} and lends additional support to the view that sub-Regge kinematical corrections may help alleviate the large negative contributions at high energies reported in \cite{Kolbe:2015rvk}.

-Finally, we note that the sub-eikonal correction is particularly significant at lower values of $P^+$.
-In this regime, $\qperp \sim P^+$ and the $\gamma$-factor satisfies $\gamma \neq 1$, enhancing the importance of sub-eikonal effects.
+Finally, we note that the sub-Regge kinematical correction is particularly significant at lower values of $P^+$.
+In this regime, $\qperp \sim P^+$ and the $\gamma$-factor satisfies $\gamma \neq 1$, enhancing the importance of sub-Regge kinematical effects.